YeoLab/skipper/YEOLAB_INTERNAL.md

 1. Yeo-lab members on TSCC have access to several pre-built annotation resources, including GFF, PARTITION, FEATURE_ANNOTATION, and STAR_DIR files.
 These are available in `/tscc/projects/ps-yeolab4/software/skipper/1.100.0/bin/skipper/annotations`

-    Using these whenever possible will lead to significant speedups.
+    Using these whenever possible will lead to significant speedups. **DO NOT USE ANY ANNOTATION FILES FROM OLDER SKIPPER RUNS!!!!** these files were generated before the implementation of the GFF file filtration (removes problematic transcripts) and can lead to erroneous results.

 3. The parameters GENOME, ACCESSION_RANKINGS, BLACKLIST, REPEAT_TABLE, REPEAT_BED, GENE_SETS, GENE_SET_REFERENCE, and GENE_SET_DISTANCE can typically remain unchanged from the settings in `yeo_lab_internal_example_config.yaml`.
 4. Most eCLIP parameters (e.g., protocol, UMI_SIZE, GINI_CUTOFF) can remain at their default values from `yeo_lab_internal_example_config.yaml` for the majority of datasets.